Difference-restriction algebras of partial functions: axiomatisations and representations: Complete representability

 \begin{proof} By definition, the completely representable algebras are representable, and by \Cref{cor:atomic} they are atomic. \Cref{complete_representation} tells us the converse---that any representable and atomic algebra is completely representable.
 Hence the completely representable algebras are precisely those that are both representable and atomic.
 By \Cref{axiomatisation}, equations \ref{schein1} -- \ref{lifting} axiomatise representability.
 So with the addition of the formula stating the algebra is atomic, an axiomatisation of the completely representable algebras is obtained. \end{proof}

-As before, we can use the representation of \Cref{complete_representation} to get a complete representation by \emph{injective} partial functions. \begin{corollary} Let $\algebra A$ be an atomic and representable $\{ -, \rest\}$-algebra.
+As before, we can use the representation of \Cref{complete_representation} to get a complete representation by \emph{injective} partial functions. \begin{corollary} Let $\algebra A$ be an atomic difference--restriction algebra.
 Let $\eta$ be the map given by

 Then $\eta$ is a complete representation of $\algebra A$ by injective partial functions. \end{corollary} \begin{proof} This follows from \Cref{complete_representation} together with the observation that for every $x, y \in \At(\cA)$ and $a\in \cA$, we have